yangong23/VSEnetworksIR/README.md

 # VSEnetworksIR
 Code will be uploaded very soon (by the 30th July 2021).
-VSEpp, SCAN, VSRN, and UNITER in this repository should be the independent project for running.
+VSEpp(named VSE++), SCAN, VSRN, and UNITER in this repository should be the independent project for running.

 ## VSE++, SCAN, and VSRN: